blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p2_reconstruction.md

 - geometric properties: 3D points and proyections in the cameras

 Every 3D point can be seen from two rays; one ray comes from the first image and a second ray comes from the second image.
 These rays emerge from the center of each camera, go through a point in the 2D image (where the 3D point is projected) and reach a 3D point in the scene.
 They can be visualized as two lasers meeting at a unique 3D point.
-This concept is the basis of 3D reconstruction.
-Given the two 2D points (in the images) in which a single 3D point is projected, we can triangulate to approximate the position of the 3D point in the scene.
+This concept is the basis of 3D reconstruction. **Given the two 2D points** (in the images) in which a single 3D point is projected, **we can triangulate to approximate the position of the 3D point** in the scene.
 Hence, given two images we can approximate the 3D scene.

 Now, finding all correspondences in the 2D images is costly.

--
-re patterns easy to distinguish and hard to confound.
-A popular design is the ArUco marker, a square of N-by-N black and white pixels, of known size.
-Autolocalization using beacons consists on estimating the position of the camera  -- from which the position of the robot can be computed -- by detecting a known marker with said known camera.
-Knowing the camera implies knowing its intrinsic parameters, for which its **calibration** is necessary.
-Using the detected points of the maker in the image (and their corresponding points in the real world), the **Perspective-n-Point (PnP)** algorithm allows estimating the pose (i.e., position and orientation) of an object with respect to a known camera (or the pose of the camera with respect to the object).
-In sum, the process can be divided in three steps: *1) calibration* of the camera to obtain its intrinsic parameters, *2) detection of the marker* in the image, *3) computation of the pose* of the object (or camera) using the intrinsic parameters, the detected points of the marker in the image and the known points of the marker in the real world.
+It takes time and matching errors can be produced.
+To optimize the process, different strategies have been adopted.
+On the first hand, a sparse or a dense approach can be posed.
+On the other hand, geometric - epipolar - properties can be considered.

+A **dense** approach consideres all points in the 2D images, whereas a **sparse** approach selects the most characteristic points (e.g., edges) in the images to build the 3D scene.
+The former allows a more complete, but much slower, reconstruction.
+The latter tends to be less complete, but might retain all essential information if points are well chosen.
+Because less points are considered, it results much faster.

+Epipolar geometry is the geometry derived from stereo vision, when two cameras (or one moving camera) view the 3D scene from two distinct positions.

+Epipolar line: epipole to point.

+Using these properties, several restrictions are proposed:

 The final result looks as follows:

 {% include youtube.html id="xRQ7DFDMx-A" %}

-The camera is first calibrated with a chessboard pattern.
-Once calibrated, the marker is detected within the image and the pose is estimated and displayed.
-The position of the camera -- its center -- with respect to the reference point within the marker, is indicated by the red dot.
-The orientation of the camera, i.e., its x, y and z axes, are represented in red, green and blue, respectively.
-Note that the camera is always pointing towards the marker (we would not be able to localize it otherwise!).
+First, feature points are detected in both images (constraint).
+Points from one image are then matched to their corresponding points in the second image applying specific contraints, i.e., the **epipolar constraint** (the point needs to be in the epipolar line) and the **maximum disparity**.
+Then, correspondences are used to triangulate so as to obtain the 3D point.
+Finally, the best approximations are plotted to reconstruct the scene.

 ### Okey, but how?

+Selection of characteristic points.
+Bilateral filtering?
+Edges.
+Canny edge detection algorithm.

+For each point in one image, build the epipolar line in the second image.
+Restrict the search to a region of maximum disparity.

+Find the correspondences.
+Identify the neighborhoood of the point the first image and compare to every point in hte restricted area of the second image (and its corresponding neighboorhood).

+Triangulate.
+Identify correct triangulations.